Xamarsia/spsp-deployment/README.md

 ## Description

-Simple social network for photo sharing (Instagram like).
-The platform is a microservice client-server application that is implemented using Spring framework on backend and Next.js framework on frontend.
+Simple Photo Sharing Platform (SPSP) is a microservice client-server application.
+It designed to foster user interaction and content sharing.

+Users can create customizable profiles that shows their personality through profile picture, bios, and a collection of their posts.

+The platform encourages social connectivity with follow and unfollow functionalities, allowing users to curate their feeds based on their interests and relationships.

+A search feature enables users to find others by username or full name, making it easy to connect with friends and discover new accounts.

+SPSP offers an intuitive interface for content sharing, allowing users to create, update, and delete posts effortlessly.

+Engagement is enhanced by the inclusion of like and dislike features, which promote a sense of community and allow feedback on shared content.

+Platform are web-based and developt to be compatible with various devices.
+See [Screenshots](./Screenshots) for more details.

-This project consists of [backend](https://github.com/Xamarsia/simple-photo-sharing-platform),  [frontend](https://github.com/Xamarsia/photo-sharing-platform-frontend) services.
-Also it utilizes Firebase Auth and Amazon S3.
+This project consists of [backend](https://github.com/Xamarsia/simple-photo-sharing-platform) and [frontend](https://github.com/Xamarsia/photo-sharing-platform-frontend) services.
+See [Services](./Services) for more details.

+## Services

+- [`photo-sharing-platform-frontend`](https://github.com/Xamarsia/photo-sharing-platform-frontend): frontend, implemented using Next.js framework.

-Frontend is 100% TypeScript.
-Components are stateless.
+Frontend developed with Typescript.
+Frontend components are stateless.

+- [`simple-photo-sharing-platform`](https://github.com/Xamarsia/simple-photo-sharing-platform): backend, implemented using Spring framework.

 Backend is stateless and implemented as REST API.

-## Services

-- [`photo-sharing-platform-frontend`](https://github.com/Xamarsia/photo-sharing-platform-frontend): frontend, implemented using Next.js framework
-- [`simple-photo-sharing-platform`](https://github.com/Xamarsia/simple-photo-sharing-platform): backend, implemented using Spring framework

 ## Features